thomabir/NICEfpga/software/README.md

 ## How to update when code changes

+### If you modify the `.c` code

+Restart from step 4 above.

-- If you modify the `.c` code, simply re-run the build and compilation.
+### If you modify the `.sv` code, but not the block design

-- If you modify the `.sv` code without affecting the block diagram, then re-run generate bitstream in Vivado, and export the hardware.
-Then, in Vitis, locate the `Assistant` tab on the left, right-click on `design_1_wrapper`, and `Update hardware specification`.
-Seleclt the hardware you exportet in Vivado, by default called `design_1_wrapper.xsa`, and click `OK`.
-Then, re-run the build and compilation.
+1. Re-run generate bitstream in Vivado, and export the hardware (`.xsa` file).
+2. In Vitis, in the navigation pane, click on `platfom [Platform] -> Settings -> vitis-comp.json`.
+3. In the top-level settings (`platform`), click on `Switch XSA` and select the new `.xsa` file.
+4. (The following path may change, you may have to look around a bit in the settings.)
+In the settings, navigate to `platform -> ps7_cortexa9_1 -> test -> Board Support Package`.
+There, click on `Regenerate BSP`.
+4. Go to step 4 under "Use" above.

+### If you modify the block design

-- If you modify the block diagram, then you have to re-create the application project in Vitis IDE.
-See above.
+If you modify the block diagram, then you have to re-create the application project in Vitis IDE, starting from step 1 im "Use" above.
 This is annoying, but I haven't found a better way yet.
 The reason is because when generating the example project, Vitis IDE also generates the `xparameters.h` file, which  contains the addresses of the registers of the custom IP blocks, which are generated when synthesizing the block diagram.
 So, if you change the block diagram, the addresses of the registers may change, and the `xparameters.h` file needs to be updated.
 This is done automatically when creating a new application project, and as far as I know cannot be done after a project has been created.
 (Update: the addresses are assigned deterministically as far as I've seen so far, so you may be able to guess the addresses without having to re-create the application project.
 No guarantee, though.)

 ## Debugging via UART